gvwilson/fiction/santas/index.md

 but she had been one of the greatest santas ever.
-She had once delivered a chocolate orange cake to a trio of scientists in a submarine *without using a submarine herself*, and then delivered a baby on the way home.<span class="sidenote">
+She had once delivered a chocolate orange cake to a trio of scientists in a submarine *without using a submarine herself*, and then delivered a baby on the way home.<span class="note">
 "Delivered" in the conventional sense of helping someone give birth rather than the postal sense used for packages.
 Elves did make dolls sometimes that were so lifelike normal people though they were real,